Coarse-to-Fine Long-term Interest Modeling for Generative Recommendation: Abstract

 \section{Abstract}

 Leveraging long-term user behavioral patterns is a key trajectory for enhancing the accuracy of modern recommender systems.
-While generative recommender systems have emerged as a transformative paradigm, they face hurdles in effectively modeling extensive historical sequences.
-To address this challenge, we propose\textbf{\method}, a novel framework that integrates long-term user interests into the generative process via SIDTier and Semantic Search.
-We first introduce SID-Tier, a module that maps long-term interactions into a unified interest vector to enhance the prediction of the initial SID token.
-Unlike traditional retrieval models that struggle with massive item spaces, SID-Tier leverages the compact nature of the semantic codebook to incorporate cross features between the user’s long-term history and candidate semantic codes.
-Furthermore, we present semantic hard search, which utilizes generated coarse-grained semantic ID as dynamic keys to extract relevant historical behaviors, which are then fused via an adaptive gated fusion module to recalibrate the trajectory of subsequent fine-grained tokens.
-To address the inherent data sparsity in semantic hard search, we propose two strategies: semantic neighbor augmentation and codebook resizing.
-Extensive experiments on two large-scale real-world datasets, TAOBAO-MM and KuaiRec, demonstrate that \method\ outperforms state-of-the-art baselines, achieving significant gains in recommendation quality. \href{https://anonymous.4open.science/r/GLASS-A-Generative-Recommender-for-Long-sequence-Modeling-via-SID-Tier-and-Semantic-Search-270F}{{Our codes are made publicly available}} to facilitate further research in generative recommendation.
+Due to the quadratic complexity of attention mechanisms, existing GR models are typically confined to short interaction sequences.
+While pioneer works have attempted to adapt Search-based Interest Models (SIM) to the generative context, they typically overlook the inherent hierarchical distinction of SIDs.
+GR is fundamentally a coarse-to-fine generation task, where the initial SIDs (prefix) determine the broad semantic category and the subsequent SIDs (suffix) pinpoint the specific item.
+Thus, our core insight is that the prefix and suffix of SIDs require distinct long-term signal injections.
+To bridge this gap, we propose \textbf{\method}, a \textbf{G}enerative recommendation framework that integrates \textbf{L}ong-term user interests into the generative process vi\textbf{A} \textbf{S}IDTier and \textbf{S}emantic Search.
+For the generation of SID prefix, we introduce SID-Tier, a module that maps long-term interactions into a unified interest vector to enhance the prediction of the initial SID token.
+SID-Tier leverages the compact nature of the semantic codebook to incorporate cross features between the user’s long-term history and candidate semantic codes.
+Furthermore, for the generation of SID suffix , we present semantic hard search, which utilizes generated coarse-grained semantic ID as dynamic keys to extract relevant historical behaviors, which are then fused via an adaptive gated fusion module to recalibrate the trajectory of subsequent fine-grained tokens.
+Extensive experiments on two large-scale real-world datasets, TAOBAO-MM and KuaiRec, demonstrate that \method\ outperforms state-of-the-art baselines.
+A two-week online A/B test on a short-video platform demonstrate that \method\ achieves significant gains in recommendation quality.
+Our codes are publicly available at \href{https://anonymous.4open.science/r/GLASS-B56B/README.md}{this anonymous link} to facilitate further research in generative recommendation.